itzg/docker-minecraft-server/elasticsearch/README.md

     docker-compose scale master=3

-## Auto transport discovery with Swarm Mode
+## Auto transport/http discovery with Swarm Mode

 When using Docker Swarm mode (starting with 1.12), the overlay and ingress network interfaces are assigned multiple IP addresses.
 As a result, it creates confusion for the transport publish logic even when using